 Again, this spiral-twisted infill allows easier filling with liquid.
 This simple shape saves material and time (compared to the rectilinear infill).
 Similar to the concentric infill, the Archimedean chords help with model flexibility if you print it with flexible filament.

 Octagram spiral allows filling the object with liquid easily due to larger compartments made with this type of infill.
 An Octagram spiral might also help with flexibility for certain models.
 But mostly it’s for aesthetic purposes and top layer support.
 Material consumption is similar to Archimedean chords but print time is slightly longer.

-The lighting infill generates a branching structure that gets progressively denser towards the top surfaces to support them reliably.
+The lightning infill generates a branching structure that gets progressively denser towards the top surfaces to support them reliably.
 It saves even more material compared to the Support cubic infill.
-The lighting infill is based on paper and ported from Cura, our thanks go to the Cura team for keeping it open-source.
+The lightning infill is based on paper and ported from Cura, our thanks go to the Cura team for keeping it open-source.